 Process to follow if your jurisdiction of employment is Ontario

 For common-law spouses, there is no requirement under Ontario family law to divide net family property (including the value of any pension assets) on breakdown of their spousal relationship.
 You may however decide to do so.

 - Prescribed valuation performed by the Plan - The Plan is required to calculate the Family Law Value of a member’s pension accrued during the relationship, using prescribed formulae, and provide this to both the member and their spouse/former spouse.
-(Under the old rules, the parties hired one or more actuaries to independently value the pension and may have negotiated over the valuation methodology as part of reaching an agreement on division.)

 - Immediate settlement of benefits - Where a member and their former spouse agree or are required to divide the value of the member’s pension, the spouse’s portion of the Family Law Value will be immediately split from the member’s entitlement.
 Though settled immediately, the former spouse’s share may be transferred to a locked-in account until retirement age.